alexandra-yarosh/QA-test-task/README.md

 **Task 2.
 Medium API - Test session report.pdf** - test plan and result of a manual test session for task #2 in bonial-qa-api.docx file

 ## Medium.com API auto-tests
-This folder contains automated tests for tags test cases for POST /post, and also one test for GET /me end points
+**mediumapitest** folder contains automated tests for tags test cases for POST /post, and also one test for GET /me end points

 ### How to start